Mixing Paint Colors Preschool Activity

 Mixing paint colors

-Instructions for mixing paint colors activity
+Instructions for a mixing paint colors activity

-Drop a blob of each paint color onto a plastic tray.
-The plastic surface allows the paint to move freely over the tray, and is easy to clean up with soap and water.
-You could also apply the paint directly to paper or cardboard.
+- The plastic surface allows the paint to move freely over the tray, and is easy to clean up with soap and water.
+You could also apply the paint directly to paper or a cardboard canvas.

 You can do some painting on paper first, like we did, before starting to mix the colors.

 Pull the colors from the top down with a paint brush.
-Bring the colors together near the center of the tray.

 - What happens when you combine two colors, or three colors?
 Is the new color darker or lighter?